 - Another path using NR/5GC.

-It is assumed that the UE is simultaneously registered in EPC and 5GC (dual-registration), the MA PDU session is terminated in a common PGW-U/UPF, and common PGW-C/SMF and UDM/HSS are used.
+It is assumed that (a) the UE is simultaneously registered in EPC and 5GC (using the existing dual-registration), (b) the MA PDU session is terminated in a common PGW-U/UPF, and (c) common PGW-C/SMF and UDM/HSS are used.
 The UE may also be able to access 5GC directly using non-3GPP radio technology.
 In this case, the MA PDU Session may have three access paths.

+6. Study whether and how to extend the interworking with EPC functionality so that a MA PDU Session can be supported with one 3GPP access path via 5GC and one non-3GPP access path via EPC.
+It is noted that the existing specs support a MA PDU Session with one non-3GPP access path via 5GC and one 3GPP access path via EPC.